open-sdg/open-sdg/docs/open-sdg-features.md

 Embedded features are configured in the indicator configuration files.
 See the [Embedded feature settings](indicator-configuration.md#embedded-feature-settings) section for more guidance.

-## Targets on goal pages
-By default, targets are not shown on the goal pages.
-An example of this is the [UK Open SDG platform](https://sustainabledevelopment-uk.github.io/1/).

-However, Open SDG platforms can be configured to show targets on the goal pages.
-An example of this is [Armenia's Open SDG platform](https://armstat.github.io/sdg-site-armenia/1/)

-For guidance on how to display targets on your goal pages, see the Customisations page [*Optional feature: Goal page layouts*](customisation.md#optional-feature-goal-page-layouts) section.

 ## Reporting status options
 By default, the reporting status options dispayed are **Complete**, **In progress** and **Exploring data sources**.
 However, these options can be changed to meet your needs.
 For example, options can be removed or another option, **Not applicable**, can be used.